-Loyalty Character Sportsmanship Letters of Reference National International Three letters from individuals familiar with the requirements and th applicant (not a family member) e.g. DC, coach, competition official examiner, addressing the following: Rider maturity, ability to take direction from a coach/chaperone other than their own, experience riding a horse unfamiliar to them in competition.
-DC, Coach, NDC Medical Fitness -, National If a member has an illness, injury or medical with their ability to participate fully, a medical required. • International If a member has an illness, injury or medical with their ability to participate fully, a medical required. •
+Loyalty Character Sportsmanship Letters of Reference National International Three letters from individuals familiar with the applicant (not a family member) e.g. DC, coal examiner, addressing the following: Rider madirection from a coach/chaperone other than riding a horse unfamiliar to them in competit DC, Coach, NDC ach, competition official, aturity, ability to take n their own, experience Medical Fitness National If a member has an illness, injury or medical with their ability to participate fully, a medical required. · International If a member has an illness, injury or medical with their ability to participate fully, a medical required. •